What is a Cover Letter?

 There are three types of cover letters: the application cover letter, the prospecting cover letter, and the networking cover letter.
 To get the full rundown of each of the three types, check out How to Write a Cover Letter .

 1. Contact Information

-Include your full name, address (including zip code) and phone number with area code.
+Include your full name, address (including zip code--for ATS purposes) and phone number with area code.
 You should make it as easy as possible for the hiring manager to reach you.